Hiking in El Chalten: Everything You Need to Know

 To get to El Chalten you’ll fly into El Calafate and take a bus, private transfer, rent a car, or if you’re brave, hitchhike.

-Bustling El Calafate is home to the area’s airport and also the southern portion of Los Glaciares National Park.
+El Calafate is home to the region’s airport and also the southern portion of Los Glaciares National Park.

 It’s an easy 3-hour drive down paved Ruta 40.